A practical guide on how to set up Zendesk support for success

 Service Level Agreements, or SLAs, are basically promises you make to your customers about response times.
 They set clear expectations and are a great way to measure how your team is doing.
 In Zendesk, you can create policies that start a timer on tickets based on their priority level.

 You also need to tell Zendesk your business hours.
-This is important because it affects how your SLA timers work.
-For example, a high-priority ticket might have an SLA based on calendar hours (meaning the clock is always ticking), while a low-priority ticket's SLA might only count down during your set business hours.
-Getting this right from the start means your team won't get dinged for tickets that come in over the weekend.
+This is important because it ensures your SLA timers work accurately.
+For example, a high-priority ticket might have an SLA based on calendar hours, while a low-priority ticket's SLA might only count down during your set business hours.
+Getting this right from the start means your team's performance metrics will be fair and accurate.

 4. Organize your work with views